 Regression Testing: A Detailed Guide

 Introducing change in a large, coherent code base is often tricky.
-A new functionality, bug fix or enhancement may disrupt the functionality of the current version of an app, web application or website.
-While automated tests like unit tests help developers you solve this problem, this detailed guide on regression testing aims to describe an alternate, more comprehensive route.
+A new functionality, bug fix, or enhancement may disrupt the functionality of the current version of an app, web application, or website.
+While automated tests like unit tests help developers solve this problem, this detailed guide on regression testing aims to describe an alternate, more comprehensive route.

 What is Regression Testing?